windows-2048/The-Fastest-Mouse-Clicker-for-Windows/docs/README.md

 <a name="Features"></a>
 ## Features

+This is not a complete list of all the features of the program.
+I have just selected several of them most important from the point of view of our users.
+Because the Help text is not yet complete and does not reflect all the features implemented, feel free to create an [issue]({{site.source_issues_url}}){:target="_blank"} to request a feature of your desire.

 * The world's best click rate up to 100 000 clicks per second, increased by 10 times comparing with the predecessor application "Fast Mouse Clicker".
 The latest version with fixed performance issue is 100 times faster!